Cost Sharing

 I. POLICY AND GENERAL STATEMENT

 The University of Texas Health Science Center at Houston ("University") seeks to support its faculty in the pursuit of their research interests while, at the same time, allocating all available resources to comprehensive support of the whole University enterprise.
 In doing so, the University intends to allocate University resources to their highest and best use.
-Upon occasion, a University principal investigator may desire to respond to a grant announcement where the grantor requires that the University share the costs of conducting the research.
-Cost sharing, as defined below, may be requested by the grantor in the form of funds or other University resources that would be contributed or allocated to a sponsored project over and above the support provided by the grantor.
-This commitment made by the University creates the requirement to track cost sharing in accordance with this policy.
+A University principal investigator (PI) may, on occasion, request the university to share the costs of conducting a research project.
+This happens when the funding agency's support doesn't fully cover project costs or requires matching funds.
+Cost sharing, as defined below, may be requested by the grantor or PI in the form of funds or other University resources that would be contributed or allocated to a sponsored project over and above the support provided by the grantor.
+This commitment made by the University creates the requirement to track cost sharing.
 The purpose of this policy is to describe the methods utilized when cost sharing is contemplated and/or approved.
+Cost sharing should always be minimized.

-The decision as to whether to commit to cost sharing with a grantor resides with the University and its fiduciary agents (e.g., department head, dean, vice presidents).
-Only when an individual in the line of authority of the principal investigator's department or school approves the commitment of funds or resources to cost sharing will the University permit a response to such a grant announcement.
+The decision to commit to cost sharing with a grantor resides with the University and its fiduciary agents (e.g., department head, dean, vice presidents).
+Only when an individual in the line of authority of the principal investigator's department or school approves the commitment of University funds or resources to cost sharing will the University permit the funding request to the granting agency to move forward.
 Once an award is made, mandatory cost sharing and voluntary committed cost sharing, as defined below, are binding obligations of the University.

-The University and its fiduciary agents will generally approve cost sharing only when it is required by the grantor and, more importantly, when the research in question is deemed to be of sufficient potential and/or quality to warrant the commitment of University resources.
+The University and its fiduciary agents will approve cost sharing only when it is required by the grantor or when the research in question is deemed to be of sufficient potential and/or quality to warrant the commitment of University resources.

 II.
 DEFINITIONS

-Cost Sharing: The funds or resources under University control that are contributed or allocated to a sponsored project over and above the support provided by the external sponsor of that project.
-It is that portion of a project cost that is not borne or reimbursed by the sponsoring agency.
+Cost Sharing: (also known as in-kind, matching or institutional costs) The funds or resources under University control that are contributed or allocated to a sponsored project over and above the support provided by the external sponsor of that project.
+It is the portion of project costs that are not borne of or reimbursed by the sponsoring agency.
 Below are the various types of cost sharing.

 Mandatory Cost Sharing: Cost sharing required by the sponsoring agency as a condition of its support of a particular project.
 Mandatory cost sharing is usually specified in a program announcement or application package.
 Mandatory cost sharing is a binding obligation of the University.